Start Where You Are: A Simple Community-Building Checklist

 In reality, most people managing communities already have more than they realise.

-This checklist is built on an asset-based approach to community development, which starts with what’s already there and helps you build from that foundation.
+This checklist is based on an asset-based approach to community development, which begins with what’s already there and helps you build upon that foundation.